c1flores/Password-Generator/Assets/Pseudocode/Pseudocode.md

 ```
 Function: generatePassword()
-    VARIABLE INITIALIZATION: var passwordChoices = function call to reference object in following conditional statement
+    VARIABLE INITIALIZATION: var passwordChoices = function call to reference "responses" object
-                             var possibleCombination = empty array to use to store possible characters in following conditional statement
+                             var possibleCombination = empty array to use to store possible characters
                              var securePassword = empty string to iterate over in final for loop

     Execute:  If user selects to include numbers in password